Auto-annotation API

 This AA function is analogous to torchvision_detection, except it uses torchvision’s keypoint detection models and produces skeleton annotations.
 Keypoints which the model marks as invisible will be marked as occluded in CVAT.

-Refer to the previous section for usage instructions and parameter information.
+Refer to that function’s description for usage instructions and parameter information.